 - Bird Photography Tips and Techniques with Greg Sullavan

-Canon Collective Ambassador and AIPP Master Photographer Greg Sullavan has dedicated his life to travel and nature photography.
+Canon Photographer and AIPP Master Photographer Greg Sullavan has dedicated his life to travel and nature photography.
 Here he shares his professional bird photography tips, revealing everything from his recommended camera gear and settings to the techniques he uses to get the most out of each and every shoot.

 “On my very first birdwatching trip to O’Reilly’s Plateau in Lamington National Park I spotted an eastern yellow robin, a whip bird, and a nesting satin bowerbird.
 I was immediately captivated and have been using my camera to celebrate these beautiful little creatures ever since.”Greg Sullavan